cpraveen/cpraveen.github.io/comp/conda.md

 ## Nbextensions

-Install this to get ToC and other features.
+Install this to get ToC and other features in jupyter notebooks.

 ```shell
 conda install  jupyter_contrib_nbextensions